ellemac123/imaginarium/README.md

 2. Source the newly installed poetry env `source $HOME/.poetry/env`
 3. Install the dependencies with `poetry install`

+## Sentry and Error Handling

+Monitoring of errors is handled by [Sentry](sentry.io).
+To access the errors, you must have permission to my `imaginarium-categories` project.
+All errors thrown by Django will be picked up by the sentry integration to the settings and will be displayed in detail in the Sentry UI.
+To gain access to this dashboard, contact me directly haha.

 ## Further Readings and Associated Links

 1. [Imaginarium Rules](https://boardgamegeek.com/boardgame/146548/imaginarium) from board game geek.